johanaarstein/am-lottieplayer/README.md

 - Contains a Divi Builder Module
 - Contains an Elementor Widget
 - Contains the shortcode `[am-lottieplayer]`
+- The shorcode is compatible with Flatsome UX Builder
 - Scripts are only loaded for pages where the player is used
 - Upload Lottie JSON or dotLottie files to your *Media Library*
 - Drag & drop a Lottie JSON or dotLottie file
 - Insert a Lottie JSON or dotLottie animation from URL
 - Choose renderer, scaling, speed, size, background color, interactions and more from the block settings in Gutenberg.
-The same settings are accessible in the Divi Module menu and the Elementor Widget menu.
+The same settings are accessible in the Divi Module menu, the Elementor Widget menu and the Flatsome UX Builder menu.

 ## Installation